-Another measure of sampling error is the relative standard error, which is obtained by expressing the standard error as a percentage of the estimate to which it refers.
+Another measure of sampling error is the relative standard error (RSE), which is obtained by expressing the standard error as a percentage of the estimate to which it refers.
 The relative standard error is a useful measure in that it provides an immediate indication of the sampling error in percentage terms, and this avoids the need to refer also to the size of the estimate.
-Relative standard errors of key estimates are available in Technical Note Data quality in Australian Industry, 2011–12 (cat. no. 8155.0).
+Selected data item RSEs at the industry division level for Australia are shown in the table below.
+Detailed relative standard errors are available on request.

 Non-sampling error also occurs when information cannot be obtained from all businesses selected in the survey.
-For the 2011–12 survey of Australian industry, there was an 84.0% response rate from all businesses that were surveyed and found to be operating during the reference period.
-Data were imputed for the remaining 16.0% of operating businesses.
-This imputation contributed 10.6% to the estimate of sales and service income for Total selected industries.
+For the 2018-19 EAS, there was an 85.7% response rate from all businesses that were surveyed and found to be operating during the reference period.
+Data were imputed for the remaining 14.3% of operating businesses.
+This imputation contributed 11.0% to the estimate of total income for Total selected industries.

-The ABS has been conducting annual surveys of Australian industry since 1990–91.
-A core set of data items has been collected each year.
+The ABS has been conducting the EAS annually since 1990–91, collecting a core set of data items each year.
 The definitions of these are reviewed each year and are refined or respecified as needed.
 Additional data items are collected in different years, in response to demand and priorities.

 Since the 2006–07 reference year the survey has been conducted using ANZSIC 2006 and new methodologies.
 As a result, a new series of these estimates commenced from 2006–07.